 You are required to attend and participate in the discussion section for which you registered.
 You must attend discussion sections even if an exam is scheduled for the same day.
-Only university approved absences with appropriate documentation will be excused.
-You will be counted absent from discussion section if: (1) you don't come to class, (2) you arrive more than 10 minutes late, or (3) you do not actively participate in discussion activities.
+Only university approved absences with

 COURSE POLICIES

 You are responsible for knowing and abiding by all course policies and procedures.